jgerace/jgerace.github.io/_posts/2026-02-22-project-orrery.md

 You can toggle between a logarithmic view, which will display things a little more densely, and a linear view, which is better for showing the really eccentric orbits of some of the dwarf planets, but it makes the Kuiper belt objects difficult to see.

 I plan to modify this over time to add more objects like some notable comets, the scattered disc, moons, and the Sednoids.

+### Implementation

+Claude Sonnet 4.5 assisted with the orbital equations and pointed me at the right data references.
+It seems to have done pretty well in this regard as far as I can tell, but I'm looking forward to learning more about the math and really grokking it.